pruthvirajshitole/pruthvirajshitole/README.md

 ---

-### 📧 Spam Email Classification using Machine Learning | Python, scikit-learn, Streamlit
+### 📧 Intelligent Email Classification using Machine Learning | Python, scikit-learn, Streamlit

 - Developed a real-time email spam classifier using NLP and deployed it via Streamlit.
 - The steps includes :